 2.1 Academic consideration will only be considered for illness, injury, other serious cause, or extenuating circumstances which:

-2.1.1 Significantly impact a student’s ability to meet the requirements of a subject’s teaching/learning and/or assessment tasks as defined in the Subject Learning Guide,
+2.1.1 Significantly impact a student’s ability to meet the requirements of a subject’s teaching/learning and/or assessment tasks as defined in the Subject Learning & Assessment Guide;

-2.1.2 Are beyond the student’s control, not due to their action or inaction, and which could not have been reasonably foreseen nor avoided, and
+2.1.2 Are beyond the student’s control, not due to their action or inaction, and which could not have been reasonably foreseen or avoided; and

 2.2 Illness, injury, other serious cause, or extenuating circumstances may include:

-2.2.2 Compassionate grounds such as loss or bereavement, family relationship breakdown, sudden loss of income, significant disruption to domestic arrangements, or victim of crime, and
+2.2.2 Compassionate grounds such as loss or bereavement, family relationship breakdown, sudden loss of income, significant disruption to domestic arrangements, or victim of a crime; and

-2.2.3 Extenuating circumstances such as substantial unplanned carer’s responsibilities, legal commitments, simultaneous in-session tests, military service, one-off unusual work commitments, accidents, participation in sporting events at state, national or international level with an official sporting body, religious or cultural obligations and events.
+2.2.3 Extenuating circumstances such as substantial unplanned carer’s responsibilities, legal commitments, simultaneous in-session tests, military service, one-off unusual work commitments, accidents or disasters, participation in sporting events at state, national or international level with an official sporting body, religious or cultural obligations and events.

 2.3 Non-eligible circumstances